ATTENTION DEFICIT DISORDER

 to believe that we need to "decide" what we're

-going to be when
+going to be when we grow

-The truth is, ADD'ers are generally capable of being several
+is, ADD'ers are generally capable of being several

 things at once, because their talents and abilities are nothing short